HANIN003/hanin003/README.md

 ### Hi there, I'm Nate 👋

 Thanks for checking out my GitHub profile!
-I am currently a Technical Director at ESPN and a graduate from the University of Connecticut's full stack web developer bootcamp.
+I am currently a Demonstrator & Trainer - OverDrive for Ross Video and a graduate from the University of Connecticut's full stack web developer bootcamp.
 I am eagerly learning all I can about coding and software developement.
 Below you'll find some of my favorite bootcamp projects I worked on.

 I'm currently enrolled at Dakota State University to pursue a Bachelors of Science in Computer Science.
 On top of all that I also took courses through Udemy to further my knowledge on JavaScript.